GST compensation cess formula to stay, Centre to borrow Rs 1.58 lakh cr

-New Delhi, May 28 (IANS) As the pandemic situation worsens with the second wave of Covid-19, the GST compensation cess sharing formula adopted for the last financial year amid lower revenue collection will continue in the current fiscal, the Centre said on Friday.
+New Delhi: As the pandemic situation worsens with the second wave of Covid-19, the GST compensation cess sharing formula adopted for the last financial year amid lower revenue collection will continue in the current fiscal, the Centre said on Friday.

 Addressing the media after the GST Council's meet, Finance Minister Nirmala Sitharaman said that the Centre will have to borrow Rs 1.58 lakh crore and pass it on to states.